Qarj/WebImblaze/MANUAL.md

 contain two characters in a row that are the same.

 In addition, 0 will never be generated as the first character.

-The random generator used is seeded with the time from Time::HiRes on each use.
-See Math::Random::ISAAC on cpan for further information.

 <br />